ramingasanov/phpvms/modules/DisposableTools/README.md

 * GitHub Clone : Clone/pull repository to your root/modules/DisposableTools folder
 * PhpVms Module Installer : Go to admin -> addons/modules , click Add New , select downloaded file and click Add Module

+Go to admin section and enable the module, that's all
+After enabling/disabling modules an app cache cleaning process IS necessary (check admin/maintenance)

 ## Usage

 Call the widgets anywhere you want like you call/load others